Jordan-deJong/scaffolding/README.md

 # Scaffolding

-Generate a rails scaffold from a CSV and import the data into your rails application.
+Generate a rails scaffold from a CSV file and import the data into your rails application.

 ## Installation